 Now dubbed the literary town of Portugal, Óbidos has a fabulous array of unique book shops, including The Literary Man Hotel, with the most extensive hotel collection of books in the world – over 65,000 secondhand and rare vintage books all for sale or just a read.

 Stay at the gorgeous historic hotel, book a dinner in the 16th-century convent library, or pop in for a drink and a good book in front of the massive fireplace.

 See rates and availability for the Literary Man Hotel here or book a dinner reservation.

 Only 45 minutes from Lisbon, Óbidos is also famous for its annual calendar of events, including its Christmas Market, Medieval Fair and yearly Chocolate Festival.

-Portugal’s premier beach destination (we touched on the Algarve’s major cities earlier), The Algarve in southern Portugal has over 150 km of coastline.
+Summer is a fantastic time to visit southern Europe for its beaches and Portugal’s premier beach destination is the Algarve (we touched on the Algarve’s major cities earlier).
+The Algarve in southern Portugal has over 150 km of coastline.
 Divided into two – western and eastern Algarve, the region is a tourist hotspot and one of the most beautiful regions in Portugal with immense history and natural attractions.